JD(S)"Pancharatna Ratha Yatre" put off for a week due to rains, to make candidates take pledge of loyalty | Politics

 ''Our aim is to form an independent government of Kannadigas with the blessings of the people of Karnataka in the 2023 Assembly polls.
 This Pancharatna Ratha Yatre is an effort to earn the trust of the people, and during the yatre instead of speaking about other parties, we will speak on programmes,'' he added.

-Kumaraswamy had in the past headed a coalition government with both national parties in the past, for 20-months with BJP from February 2006, and with Congress for 14 months after the 2018 Assembly polls.
+Kumaraswamy had in the past headed a coalition government with both national parties, for 20 months with the BJP from February 2006, and with the Congress for 14 months after the 2018 Assembly polls.

 This Yatre is to inform people about a five-fold programme called 'Pancharatna' that the JD(S) plans to implement on coming to power, which include quality education, health, housing, farmer welfare and employment.